Seven Blood-Stained Orchids: Plot

 After not being able to relax and have a proper honeymoon, Mario and Giulia return to Italy to carry out their own investigation, starting with paying the third woman on the list a visit.
-Said woman, Elena Marchi now resides at a home for the unstable surrounded with an iron gate.
-Once they finally come across the home with the right iron gate, Mario wanders off into the building determined to speak to Elena whilst Giulia stays in the car.
-He is at first denied access to visiting her at what would be around the time she typically winds down.
-Due to his tenacious effort, he successfully persuades the nurse to check in on her.
-Unfortunately though, the damage is already done and Mario catches a brief glimpse of the killer dressed head to toe in black escaping Elena's room, who had been drowned in her own bathtub.
-Mario chases the figure into a dark corridor where he is slashed, on his shoulder, from behind by the killer's blade.
-After this, even Giulia catches a more lengthy glimpse of the killer escaping through the window and hopping over the gate.
-Still unable to describe the murderer to authority, suspicions are further cast on Mario for just being in the right place at the right time.
-This theory even comes across as plausible to Vismara, who originally wasn't on board with this idea that was more so presented by Lt.
-Renzi.
+Said woman, Elena Marchi now resides at a home for the mentally unstable.
+Once they finally come across the home, Mario goes into the building while Giulia stays in the car.
+However, they are too late, as Elena is dead.
+Mario chases the figure into a dark corridor where he is slashed on his shoulder.
+After this, Giulia catches a lengthy glimpse of the killer as he is escaping.
+However, she is still unable to describe the murderer to the authorities.
+Suspicions are cast on Mario.